lanami/onebusaway-alexa/README.md

 ### 1. Prepare AWS environment
 1. Log in to your [AWS Console](http://console.aws.amazon.com) and switch to the "N. Virginia" region (currently, the only region that supports Alexa Skills Kit on Lambda)
 1. Сreate a new CloudFormation Stack from the template `aws/cloudformation/onebusaway.template`.
 1. Name your stack "onebusaway-alexa" for consistency with existing documentation.
-Keep parameters to their defaults, since they were already set in the template to the maximum allowable by AWS free tier.
-1. Skip Options page.
-On Review page under Capabilities section acknowledge "that this template might cause AWS CloudFormation to create IAM resources."
+1. On Review page under Capabilities section acknowledge "that this template might cause AWS CloudFormation to create IAM resources."
 1. Click "Create" and wait for AWS to complete execution.
 1. Switch to the Output tab of your new stack and note the output parameters.
-You will need all these are access keys and resource ARNs in the next sections.
+These are AWS access keys and resource ARNs, which you will need in the next sections.

 You can examine AWS resources being created in this stack on the Resources tab.

 Note that two distinct sets of AWS access credentials are being generated. `{lambdaDeploymentAccessKey}` and `{lambdaDeploymentSecretKey}` are for deploying Lambda functions (access to Lambda and S3), whereas `{appExecutionAccessKey}` and `{appExecutionAccessSecret}` are for *running* the application on Lambda (access to DynamoDB).